Tips to Reduce ADHD Medication Side Effects in Adults

 - Cardiovascular risks.
 ADHD medications can slightly raise blood pressure and heart rate.
 It’s not a serious concern for most people.
 But those with borderline hypertension sometimes find that the medicine bumps them into full-fledged high blood pressure.
 There’s also some controversial evidence that ADHD medications may slightly increase life-threatening risks to people with underlying heart problems or cardiac other risk factors.

 - Psychiatric problems.
 ADHD medications may be associated with psychiatric problems.An FDA review of ADHD medications found they may pose a small increased risk of psychosis – for about 1 in 1,000 people.
 In these cases, the person may experience symptoms such as auditory hallucinations, paranoia, and mania.
-The nonstimulant Strattera carries a warning – like all antidepressant medications -- about potentially causing a slight increased risk of suicide in young adults aged 18-24.
+The nonstimulant Strattera carries an FDA warning – like all antidepressant medications -- about potentially causing a slight increased risk of suicide in children or adolescents.

 - Drug Abuse.
-As with many drugs, short-acting stimulants such as Ritalin, Adderall and dexedrine have the potential for abuse.
-However, experts believe the risk of abusing longer-acting stimulants like Concerta, Adderall XR, and Vyvanse is low.
+As with many drugs, short-acting stimulants such as Ritalin, Adderall and Dexedrine (dextroamphetamine) have the potential for abuse.
+However, experts believe the risk of abusing longer-acting stimulants like Concerta, Adderall XR, and Vyvanse is lower.
 Also, don’t forget that untreated ADHD poses an increased risk of substance abuse.
 In fact, some studies of adult ADHD have found that taking ADHD medication actually lowers the risk of substance abuse because the condition is better controlled.